OhadRubin/SmBop/README.md

 local dataset_path = "dataset/";
 ```
 ## Training the parser
-Use the following AllenNLP command to train:
+Use the following command to train:
 ```
 python exec.py
 ```